 (b) Any Energy Storage Resource (ESR) meeting an ERCOT-defined minimum duration threshold.

 (4) Resources other than those described in paragraph (3) above may be redispatched as necessary to meet the requirements of this Section.
+This includes an Interconnecting Large Load Entity (ILLE) electing Controllable Load Resource (CLR) treatment pursuant to paragraph (8) of Section 4.1.1.1, Planning Assumptions, to be dispatched to their Low Power Consumption (LPC), up to and including 0 MW.

 (5) ERCOT-proposed revisions to the minimum percentage of capacity or minimum duration threshold for ESRs used to implement the requirements of this Section will be recommended by the Technical Advisory Committee (TAC) and approved by the ERCOT Board.